Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- Review all the acceptance tests in order to align it with the User Feature
+- Find a way to handle all the access tokens
+- what happen when we try to connect to the chat with an invalid access token (e.g. 1) the token not exist or 2) no token provided)

 ## Todo

-- Find a way to handle all the access tokens
+- Update the UI in order to handle the new message format
 - Handle the connection when the provided access token is empty or not valid (no user session associated)
 - Consider to use the version 2.2 of Cowboy to [parse the request query parameters](https://ninenines.eu/docs/en/cowboy/2.2/guide/req/)